devensm267/Study-School--Practice-project-/README.md

 Practice Project

+This web page is completely developed to practice my front end development skills using html and css.

 Project Title - Studyschool

-Project description - It's an project to provide seamless and quality education with affordablity

 Instruction for running code -